back2theprop/back2theprop/_posts/2021-02-07-the-beginner's-guide-to-autoencoders.md

 ### Learning internal representations by Error Propagation

-{% include figure.html image="https://i.imgur.com/lfJ9sXO.png" alt="Image with just alt text" %}
+{% include figure.html image="https://i.imgur.com/H2jZ5xJ.png" alt="Image with just alt text" %}

 It is worth it to spend some reading the paper as it explains with an incredible clarity the concept of a neural network with a hidden representation.

+### Towards modern applications of Autoencoders